Bowdoin College Catalogue and Academic Handbook

 ASNS 3421 (c, IP) The Japanese Empire and Its Contested Legacies

 Seminar.
 Explores how and why the only non-white modern empire with overseas colonies achieved and maintained domination in the absence of racialized difference.
 Examines debates over whether the postwar order in East Asia emerged from the violent oppression and subsequent resistance of colonized subjects or from economic and infrastructural development under the Japanese regime.
 Traces how these fraught issues continue to provoke controversy in East Asia to this day.
 May cover topics such as ethnic ideologies, travel and consumerism, print media, comparative fascism, comfort women, repatriation and decolonization, and memory wars.
 Requires a major research paper based on primary sources written during the semester.
-Note: This course is part of the following field(s) of study: East Asia.
+Note: This course is part of the following History field(s) of study: East Asia.
 It fulfills the non-Euro/US requirement for history majors and minors.
 This course is not open to first-year students.
 (Same as: HIST 3421)

 ASNS 3550 (b, DPI) Digital Stories of South Asian Americans